CogFormer: Learn All Your Models Once: Methods

-The \textit{decoder} maps the encoder summaries $\mathbf{S}$ to the velocity field $\vartheta$ of the parameters $\mathbf{B}$.
-A unique feature of our architecture is that it unrolls the parameter matrix $\rmB \in \mathbb{R}^{R \times D_{\mathcal{M}}}$ into a 1D sequence of $R \times D_{\mathcal{M}}$ encoder tokens $B_{rd}$.
-This is what allows us to work with varying numbers of columns (intrinsic parameters) and rows (regressors) in $\rmB$.
-To preserve the semantic structure of the GLM, each token is augmented with sinusoidal embeddings of the positional encoding triplet $(i, j, f)$: the regressor index $i$, the intrinsic parameter index $j$, and the model family index $f$.
-The binary parameter mask $\rmM$ is also provided as a query mask, allowing the network to distinguish between active and fixed parameters.
-Finally, time $t$ is also passed through a Fourier embedding.
+To restore the spatial layout of the GLM coefficient matrix from the unrolled $\rmB$, each token is augmented with sinusoidal embeddings of the positional encoding triplet $(i, j, f)$: the regressor index $i$, the intrinsic parameter index $j$, and the model family index $f$.
+The first two coordinates re-impose the grid structure a flat sequence would destroy, while $f$ tells each parameter which model family it belongs to, so that semantically identical positions are not conflated across families.
+The binary parameter mask $\rmM$ is also provided as a query mask, allowing the network to distinguish active from fixed parameters.

-Information in the decoder flows through a stack of \textit{mixed attention} layers that alternate between cross-attention over the encoder summaries $\rmS$ and self-attention among $\rmZ_t$ concatenated with all positional embeddings.
-This allows the decoder to simultaneously integrate information from the data and model the full joint dependencies across the parameter grid.
-Within each decoder block, we utilize FiLM-modulated residual networks \citep{perez2018film} to fuse all inputs, as FiLM was found to improve conditional flow matching \citep{wildberger2023flow, arruda2025diffusion}.
+Information in the decoder flows through mixed-attention blocks, each of which alternates between a cross-attention layer over the encoder summaries $\rmS$ and a self-attention layer over the tokens formed by concatenating $\rmZ_t$ with the positional embeddings.
+The use of both types of attention layers addresses the two things a posterior must do at once: cross-attention conditions each parameter on the data summary, while self-attention propagates information across the parameter grid to capture their joint dependencies.
+Within each decoder block, we use a residual network as the output head to fuse these inputs.
+Although FiLM \citep{perez2018film} was found to improve conditional flow matching in previous SBI work \citep{wildberger2023flow, arruda2025diffusion}, it did not result in significant improvements in our meta-amortized setting (see results in~\autoref{app:ablations}).